 The rehearsal process of this show was unlike anything I’ve done before, it was two days long!
 By the time we’d all met, rehearsed the songs, read through the script and blocked it, it was show time!
 It only needed the audience to hear Bill Augustin’s beautiful lyrics and to hear Andy Abram’s gorgeous score and the important message they both portray was enough.
 It was also incredible to watch them both at work, to see them change the odd lyric here and there, and to see a musical being shaped before my eyes.

-If the show was to get a full run, would you consider auditioning?
+If But I’m a Cheerleader was to get a full run, would you consider auditioning?

 Absolutely.
 I would love to be in this show.
 It’s super fun, the music is some of the catchiest I’ve heard in a long time and I would love to work with Andy and Bill again.
 They’re incredible at what they do and they’ve written a musical that, I feel, the world needs to hear!

 You are currently training at ArtsEd, what’s it like being a student there?

 Without sounding cliché, it’s actually a dream come true.
 Growing up, it was THE school I aspired to train at and I still have to pinch myself that I’m here.
 It’s the perfect balance of hard work, blood, sweat and tears, mixed with the most supportive, caring family of tutors and friends.
 They’ve taught me everything I know and after being there for four years, I’ve not only developed my skills but I’ve grown into a young adult who feels like I can take on whatever life throws at me, in or outside of the industry!

 Do you have a most and least favourite aspect of attending theatre school?